pingcap/docs/faq/migration-tidb-faq.md

 ### Why does Dumpling return `The local disk space is insufficient` error when exporting a large table?

-It is because the database primary keys are not evenly distributed.
+This error occurs because the database's primary keys are not evenly distributed.
 When Dumpling splits the data, some data chunks become excessive.
 Try to allocate more disk space or [contact us](https://tidbcommunity.slack.com/archives/CH7TTLL7P) to get the nightly version of Dumpling.

 ### Does TiDB have a function like the Flashback Query in Oracle?
 Does it support DDL?